Frequently Asked Questions (FAQ) about the CF Conventions

 How do I find previously asked questions about CF?

 The first way is to check this FAQ.
-If you can’t find your question answered here, you could search for it in the CF discussion GitHub repository for questions asked since 2020, or for earlier questions in the CF mailing list.
+If you can’t find your question answered here, you could search for it in the CF GitHub Discussions, or in the archives listed on the discussion page.

 How do I ask questions about CF?

 First, please see whether your question has already been answered (see question above).
-Questions about the CF Convention, including its Standard Names list, may be asked by raising new question issues in the CF discussion GitHub repository.
+Questions about the CF Convention, including its Standard Names list, may be asked by starting a new Q&A discussion.
 CF community members usually respond within a day to simple questions, but allow more time if you have an advanced technical topic.

-Changes to the CF standard and the Standard Names are generally proposed first on the CF discussion GitHub repository as an issue.
-See How do I ask for a new standard name? to learn more about changes to the Standard Names list.
+See How do I ask for a new standard name? about changes to the Standard Names list.

-What is the process for accepting a change to the CF convention?
+What is the process for fixing errors in the CF convention?

 When are changes added to the CF Convention?